Maths: GCSE Higher (AQA 8300)

 This course is normally delivered over 2 or 3 years in schools.
 Therefore, it is necessary that learners have good literacy (at least Level 1) and numeracy skills before starting the course.
 Ideally, learners should have achieved Level 1 Maths Functional Skills, or Grade D/Grade 3 in GCSE Maths, or similar in an equivalent course (e.g. CSE/’O’ level Maths) in order to complete the course in one year.

 To gain a place on the course, all learners must book an initial assessment by calling BAES Info Line (0121 303 4318) or one of the BAES centres.
-GCSE initial assessments are generally carried out remotely on Zoom although people can book a face-to-face assessment.
-The initial assessment result will determine whether learners can join GCSE Higher course.
-If not, learners can be offered a place on a Foundation or Functional Skills course.
+GCSE initial assessments are generally carried out face-to-face although people can book a remote assessment on Teams/Zoom.
+Depending on the results of the assessment, learners may be advised to join a course other than GCSE Higher.

 It is important that learners attend all sessions and make time to work at home every week in order to prepare, practise and consolidate their learning.
 The Service has on-line subscriptions to MathsWatch and MyMaths, and learners can access videos, quizzes and other activities on our BAES Moodle site.